Skip to content

 knip --production

-This will exclude test files from the analysis, so you can focus on production code.
+This will exclude test files from the analysis to focus on production code.

 Now, Knip might still report certain files like test utilities as unused.
 That’s because they’re still part of the set of project files.
 Those files should then be excluded in production mode: